bootdotdev/blog/content/python/matlab-vs-python.md

 This section has an easy answer: Python is the winner over Matlab.
 Python has tons of libraries and packages for both old school and new school machine learning models.
 Plus, Python is the most widely used language for modern machine learning research in industry and academia.
 Manie Tadayon said it best in his [article](https://medium.com/swlh/python-vs-r-vs-matlab-for-machine-learning-causal-inference-signal-processing-and-more-b837a988c674):

-> “\[Machine learning\] is the area where Python and R have a clear advantage over Matlab.”
+> "\[Machine learning\] is the area where Python and R have a clear advantage over Matlab."

 Matlab _can_ be used for machine learning.
 Matlab has a large collection of algorithms that can offer immediate visual feedback.
 But remember, those algorithms are proprietary.
 There's very little code portability.
 While it's easier to get started with machine learning, it doesn't really have a future unless you only work with other people who use Matlab.